smallpondtom/UniqueKronecker.jl/docs/src/matrices/dynamicalsystem.md

 # Example

-Here we show some famous examples of such dynamical structures:
+Here we show some famous systems which possess the polynomial structure:

 ## Van der Pol Oscillator